VictorTennekes/miniRT/README.md

 ## Usage
 To use the interactive interface run the executable with just a file as follows: `./minirt file.rt`.

 If you wish to save an image of a scene run the command like this: `./minirt file.rt —save`.
+The saved image will be the rendered image from the first camera defined.

 Files have to meet the following requirements:
 * one definition of both resolution and ambient lighting.